 About Collecting James Madison Autographs

 Madison’s handwriting varied little.
-Official letters were often written out by secretaries, but until late in life when he found writing increasingly difficult, he generally handled personal correspondence himself.
+Official letters could be written out by secretaries, but until late in life when he found writing increasingly difficult, he generally handled personal correspondence himself.
 Most of his autographs are found on presidential documents or post-presidential letters.
-James Madison’s greatest service was as father of the U.S. Constitution.
+Madison’s greatest service was as father of the U.S. Constitution.
 As president, he led the country into the War of 1812, a risky venture that almost ended up a disaster.